 7. No active Holds that would preclude the parole component of the program. (i.e., detainers expiring prior to parole date; holds that can be cleared with casework follow-up prior to acceptance into the program.)

-However, inmates who possess one or more of the following case factors shall be excluded from consideration for program participation.

-- 1. "R" Suffix (restricted custody resulting from sexrelated offenses with children under age 14), arrest(s) for CDC-115 disciplinary for sex-related offenses within the last 10 years. - 2.
-In-prison assaults on others, or weapon possession within the last 5 years. - 3.
-Documented protective custody housing concerns. - 4.
-Documented active participation in disruptive gang activity with the last 5 years.
+However, factors particip inmates who possess one or more of the following case shall be excluded from consideration for program ation.
+1. "R" Suffix (restricted custody resulting from sex- related offenses with children under age 14), arrest(s) for CDC-115 disciplinary for sex-related offenses within the last 10 years.
+2. In-prison assaults on others, or weapon possession within the last 5 years.
+3. Documented protective custody housing concerns.
+4. Documented active participation in disruptive gang activity with the last 5 years.
+5. USINS_Hold Note: Each case will be individually screened and evaluated.
+Meeting the stated criteria may not guarantee placement in the program.
+Actual assignment in the program may be determined by random selection based on the needs of the pilot program.
+Efforts will be made to maintain an ethnic balance.

-5. USINS Hold.